Ecommerce Logistics: The Why, What, and How of it

 Next-day and 2-day shipping

-Customer expectations changed dramatically when Amazon started offering same-day delivery, next-day, and 2-day shipping.
+Customer expectations changed dramatically when Amazon started offering same-day delivery, next-day, and 2-day shipping (which was unheard of in the history of eCommerce).
 A lot more online stores and marketplaces jumped on the wagon in order to provide a customer experience that could match Amazon's.

 The 10-day shipping era was over as places like Walmart and HomeDepot started offering 2-day express shipping and lower shipping costs.